 Courses are open to graduate students at all NYU schools and most are open to senior-level undergraduates with permission of the instructor.
 Non NYU students and professionals holding a bachelor's degree or higher are also welcome to apply.

-Applications for January and Spring Break 2022 are now open!
+Applications for January and Spring Break 2022 are closed!

 This January, gain a deeper understanding of the meaning of culture and its relationship to language.